What's In the Close Guantanamo Plan

 - Periodic Review Boards: After the Guantanamo Review Task Force decided on each detainee’s designation, President Obama established the Periodic Review Board (PRB) process, designed to “review whether continued detention … remains necessary to protect against a continuing significant threat to the security of the United States.”
 To date, the PRB has held hearings for 64 detainees, with all of these detainees receiving initial decisions, and 38 cleared for transfer.
 Of those 38, 36 have been transferred out of Guantanamo.
-Twenty-two remaining detainees are eligible for subsequent PRB hearing consideration (not counting those waiting on decisions).
+Twenty-four remaining detainees are eligible for subsequent PRB hearing consideration (not counting those waiting on decisions).
 As the plan laid out, the pace of these hearings has been accelerated, and all initial hearings were completed by fall 2016.Those detainees who were approved for transfer by the Task Force in 2010 will continue to have their cases reviewed again by the Department of Defense before transfers occur.

 - Risks of post-transfer engagement or reengagement in terrorist activity: Claims that transferred detainees pose a high likelihood of engaging or re-engaging in terrorist or insurgent activities after their release are largely unfounded.
 Under the Bush Administration, which released over 500 detainees, the percentage of released detainees who were confirmed as having engaged after their transfer was 21.2 percent.
 After the Obama Administration put in place more thorough review processes, this percentage has dropped to 4.4 percent.
 This process will continue to ensure that any threat is sufficiently mitigated.